abousselmi/gtp-gw/README.md

-# Simple GTP tunnel example
+# Simple GTP Gateway example

 This example make use of libgtpnl from osmocom to create a GTP tunnel and send some traffic.